Minimal depth $K$-types for wild double covers and Shimura correspondences: Introduction

-The pair $(\It, \sigma)$ is a type in the sense of Bushnell-Kutzuko \cite[(4.1) Definition]{BK98}.
+The pair $(\It, \sigma)$ is a type in the sense of Bushnell-Kutzko \cite[(4.1) Definition]{BK98}.
 Furthermore, the category of $\Hcal(G, \It; \sigma)$-modules is equivalent to the $(\Tt, \rho)$ Bernstein block of $\Gt$, and no other Bernstein block contains representations with $(\It,\sigma)$-isotypic vectors. \end{Thm}

 As in the linear case, we expect the Hecke algebra $\Hcal(\Gt, \It; \sigma)$ to admit an Iwahori-Matsumoto (IM) presentation \cite{IM}, which essentially describes the algebra as a deformation of the group algebra of an extended affine Weyl group.
 We mostly prove this, but fall short of the complete IM presentation for certain Cartan types where technical obstructions appear.
 We briefly indicate the extent of our results here, and refer the reader to the body of the paper for the precise statements of our results.